saattrupdan/torchbase/README.md

 Requires `torch`, `tqdm` and `matplotlib`.

 **This project is in early development.
-Brace yourself, breaking changes are coming**
+Brace yourselves, breaking changes are coming.**

 ## MNIST example
 See `mnist_example.py` for the full example, but here are the essential parts: